jp-berg/recipe2txt/README.md

 * formatted output either as txt- or markdown-file
 * local caching of recipes

 The program is a wrapper for the [recipe-scrapers](https://github.com/hhursev/recipe-scrapers)-library.
-Please visit their README.md if you would like to know which sites are supported.
+Please visit their README.md if you would like to know which websites are supported.

 # WARNING